Healthy eating for teenagers

 What to eat

 You should eat a healthy balanced diet that matches your energy needs.
-This should be made up of the four main food groups of the Eatwell Guide:
+This should be made up of the five main food groups of the Eatwell guide:

 - fruit and vegetables

-- potatoes, bread, rice, pasta and other starchy foods
+- potatoes, bread, rice, pasta and other starchy carbohydrates

 - beans, pulses, fish, eggs and other proteins